hittle2015/Concordancer/README.md

    structure.
    Thus to query a "adj + and +adj" structure, you should use "pos=J\w+ token=and pos=J\w+".
 Specify this query at line 234.
-5. In order to have a certain length of surrounding context (before or after your query), you need to specify the window size while unning the script.
+5. In order to have a certain length of surrounding context (before or after your query), you need to specify the window size while running the script.
 Thus the above-mentioned command gives you a left-5 and right-5 context.
 6. For each sub expression, You can specify And conditions and OR conditions through regular expressions, but you cannot specify
    AND or OR conditions of different categories.
 For instance, you cannot specify constraints of Part-of-Speech constraints and semantic categories at the same time.
 (This is the limitation of the current design).